pfheatwole/thesis/source/canopy_geometry.rst

 This chapter develops a wing specification model that greatly simplifies creating paraglider canopy models from basic technical specs.
-It develops the geometry as a two-part process:
+It develops the parametric geometry as a two-part process:

 1. Develop a novel, generalized wing model that eliminates the constraints of existing tools, enabling simpler design curves.